JaxPlays-Inc/jaxplays.org/content/productions/2026/2026-Christmas-Radio-Hour-Live-from-the-North-Pole.md

 source_date: 2026-06-04
 source_url: https://opct.booktix.com/dept/main/e/26hol
 ---
-*Christmas Radio Hour - Live from the North Pole* brings OPCT's holiday slot to the 2026 season with a radio-show frame, seasonal cheer, and a North Pole broadcast built for the whole family.
+*Christmas Radio Hour - Live from the North Pole* brings OPCT's holiday slot to the 2026 season with a radio-show frame, seasonal cheer and a North Pole broadcast built for the whole family.